StefanLeng/gurps-gridless/README.md

 7. **Snap Rotation to Hex Directions** - On hex grids, the token rotation is automaticaly snapped to face hex borders.

 8. **Facing Indicator** - A facing indicator arrow can be displayed.
-You cann set a custom arrow immage in the settings (globaly or per token),
+You cann set a custom arrow immage in the settings (globaly or per token).

 9. **Expermintal: Shift tokens in the same hex** - When mutiple tokens are in the same hex on hex grids, the tokens are shifted outward to make them better selectable. this featture can be activated in the settings.